 • Once Apple releases their next version of Mac OS X, I shall cease to provide an Application Bundle, naturally the jar file will continue to be available.

-• Users of Mac OS X 10.8 (Mountain Lion) will get a message refusing to open my applications.
-This is because I haven't paid the yearly fee to be a registered Apple developer, so Gatekeeper can't make a security check using an Apple-issued security certificate.
-To get the applications to work, right-click or control-click and select "Open" from the contextual pop-up menu.
+• Users of my software may get a message refusing to open my applications.
+This is because I am not a registered Apple developer, so Gatekeeper can't make a security check using an Apple-issued security certificate.
+If this occurs, right-click or control-click and select "Open" from the contextual pop-up menu.
 This time the dialog will have the option to continue, with a warning that this will remove the application from quarantine.

 • The point of the security warning is obvious; what does not seem so obvious to many users is the absolute importance of obtaining my software only from my website.
 I do not recommend the use of third-party download sites.